 In an RF Video shoot interview, Striker spoke about why he may have had heat with the boys and recounts what happened once he met JBL in the lobby.

-Some things I said were misinterpreted… The original plan was for me to be on both RAW and Smackdown during the time of the brand split and to do commentary for both shows and to be this wise ass heel-ish, teacher-y kind of guy and I had gone from RAW to Smackdown and I made the comment that it was kind of like going from college to high school.
-I didn’t mean it based on the maturity, I meant it based on how relaxed it was…
+“Some things I said were misinterpreted… The original plan was for me to be on both RAW and Smackdown during the time of the brand split and to do commentary for both shows and to be this wise-ass heel-ish, teacher-y kind of guy.
+I had gone from RAW to Smackdown, and I made the comment that it was kind of like going from college to high school.
+I didn’t mean it based on the maturity; I meant it based on how relaxed it was…

-In college [RAW,] y’know: ‘Oh, oh I gotta study and I gotta go to study all night and I can’t hang out.’
+“In college [RAW], y’know, ‘Oh, oh, I gotta study, and I gotta go to study all night, and I can’t hang out.’

-In high school [Smackdown], it’s like: ‘Hey man, let’s smoke a joint, throw the thing around, and then we’ll go to Mrs. Jones class and ditch eighth period.’
+“In high school [SmackDown], it’s like: ‘Hey man, let’s smoke a joint, throw the thing around, and then we’ll go to Mrs. Jones’ class and ditch eighth period.’

-That’s what I meant, but this was during a time in a climate where a lot of the veterans were adamant about letting the younger guys understand what the business was about, and it was misunderstood and mistaken.
+“That’s what I meant, but this was during a time in a climate where a lot of the veterans were adamant about letting the younger guys understand what the business was about, and it was misunderstood and mistaken.
 That next day I got to TV, no one would talk to me.
 People turned away.
-I was like ‘What the fuck’s going on?’
+I was like, ‘What the f***’s going on?’

-Some of the guys said, ‘Hey, I heard you said that this is like high school.’
+“Some of the guys said, ‘Hey, I heard you said that this is like high school.’

-Well, once that train got going, perception became reality.”
+“Well, once that train got going, perception became a reality.”

-Matt Striker goes on further, and talks about someone at the center of the situation, Chris Benoit:
+Matt Striker goes on further and talks about someone at the center of the situation, Chris Benoit:

-It was just me and him.
-I’m thinking, ‘Fuck, Chris Benoit – he’s gonna eat my face!’
-But then all of a sudden he closed the door and he said, ‘Listen, I’ve got to make an example out of you.
-Since I think it’s great that you left teaching to come here, it shows passion for this business but I need to make an example out of you for all of them, so when we’re in front of everybody I’m gonna lay into you, but I promise you, I’m going to help you.’
+“It was just him and me.
+I’m thinking, ‘F***, Chris Benoit – he’s gonna eat my face!’
+But then all of a sudden he closed the door, and he said, ‘Listen, I’ve got to make an example out of you.
+Since I think it’s great that you left teaching to come here, it shows passion for this business, but I need to make an example out of you for all of them, so when we’re in front of everybody, I’m gonna lay into you, but I promise you, I’m going to help you.’

-I thought, ‘Okay, tough love.
+“I thought, ‘Okay, tough love.
 I get it.’

-What most people saw was Chris being hard on me.
-What they didn’t see was that he would call and text me all the time asking if I wanted to work out or that he would watch my matches but would only pull me aside when it was just him and I because I had to be the example.
+“What most people saw was Chris being hard on me.
+What they didn’t see was that he would call and text me all the time, asking if I wanted to work out or that he would watch my matches but would only pull me aside when it was just him and me because I had to be the example.

-And I’ll also never forget that Chris said to me, ‘Listen, I need to set an example, you have to earn your way into the locker room, that’s what we’re really trying to do here, okay?
+“And I’ll also never forget that Chris said to me, ‘Listen, I need to set an example, you have to earn your way into the locker room, that’s what we’re really trying to do here, okay?
 So for right now, you can’t change in the locker room.’

-I would find janitors closets, I would find stairwells, and I actually kind of liked it because I’m a loner.
+“I would find janitors closets, I would find stairwells, and I actually kind of liked it because I’m a loner.
 I kind of like my own little space, you know?
 I can fart in peace and not have to worry about it.
-But I remember at one live event, I was changing in a janitors closet and I went back into my bag and my money was gone.
-I went to Chris and I say, ‘Hey, listen, I think the janitor did it, I don’t know…’ and Chris would say, ‘Oh f***, you got your money stolen!
-I’ll give you the money, what else?’ and that showed you what kind of guy he was underneath all of that.
+But I remember at one live event, I was changing in a janitor’s closet, and I went back into my bag, and my money was gone.
+I went to Chris, and I say, ‘Hey, listen, I think the janitor did it, I don’t know…’ and Chris would say, ‘Oh f***, you got your money stolen!
+I’ll give you the money, what else?’ and that showed you what kind of guy he was underneath all of that.”

 As for the JBL confrontation, this is what Striker had to say:

-“We were in Europe and I was dating a diva at the time.
-She was the only diva I ever dated, and we were up in the room sleeping and my phone rang.
-It was one of the Basham’s… It was almost like a, ‘(whispering) Don’t go downstairs.
-JBL’s drinking and he’s looking for you – don’t come downstairs.’
+“We were in Europe, and I was dating a diva at the time.
+She was the only diva I ever dated, and we were up in the room sleeping, and my phone rang.
+It was one of the Basham’s… It was almost like a (whispering), ‘Don’t go downstairs.
+JBL’s drinking, and he’s looking for you – don’t come downstairs.’

 [phone rings again]

-Basham: ‘JBL wants you downstairs’
+Basham: ‘JBL wants you downstairs.’